 PSE&G will utilize many marketing avenues to assure subprogram awareness and participation is maximized.
 These include traditional marketing avenues, such as web-based engagement and information, digital advertising, media advertising, and hard-copy materials to promote awareness among trade allies and customers.
 An additional marketing pathway PSE&G plans to utilize is through the network of other subprograms being offered in the CEF-EE Program.
 The integration of all subprograms will allow for direct marketing to customers through the Residential Behavioral and Residential Efficient Products Subprograms.
 The connections with these subprograms also provides two-way marketing potential, in that customers engaged in the Residential Behavioral and Residential Efficient Products Subprograms will be provided with information and literature about the opportunity to participate in the Residential Existing Homes Subprogram.
+Information garnered from subprograms, such as the Residential Behavioral and Residential Efficient Products could be used to identify prime candidates for participation in the Residential Existing Homes Subprogram.
 For example, a review of usage data contained in HERs from the Residential Behavioral Subprogram could allow PSE&G to identify customers who are particularly susceptible to changes in weather, and would be ideal candidates for an audit.
 Likewise, the Residential Efficient Products Subprogram could provide leads to customers interested in energy efficiency.